bitterjug/devjournal/devjournal.markdown

 Tried to install [beets](http://beets.readthedocs.org/en/v1.3.10/guides/main.html) the apt-get repo has 1.3.1 but 1.3.10 is current.
 Pip install beets gave errors.
 So something is broken, try again.

+### 21:59

+Turns out the version of `six` was too old.
+Installed now.
+Could try and organize the revo music with it.